bleyme/datastudio_connector_salesforce/README.md

-CLIENT_ID	| Provided by the connected app: Consumer Key CLIENT_SECRET | Provided by the connected app: Consumer Secret USERNAME | Salesforce username (most of the time it's your email address) PASSWORD | Combination of your Salesforce password AND security token.
-Looks like this: YourpasswordSecuritytoken
+CLIENT_ID	| Provided by the connected app: Consumer Key CLIENT_SECRET | Provided by the connected app: Consumer Secret USERNAME | Salesforce username (most of the time it's your email address) PASSWORD | Combination of your Salesforce password AND security token: YourpasswordSecuritytoken

 # Build a DataStudio connector
 This repository is showing how to build a simple Data Studio connector for Salesforce using Google Apps Script.
 First go to https://script.google.com and create a new project.